Pride of Hull

-MS Pride of Hull is a Bahamas registered passenger and cargo roll-on/roll-off cruiseferry in service with P&O North Sea Ferries on the Hull – Rotterdam route.
+Pride of Hull is a Bahamas registered passenger and cargo roll-on/roll-off cruiseferry in service with P&O North Sea Ferries on the Hull – Rotterdam route.

 Design

 Pride of Hull was designed as two ships in one, both a car ferry and a cargo transporter, with three large freight decks, loaded by a single stern door and a car deck, on deck 7, loaded via a side ramp.
 She is 215.05 m long with a beam of 31.85 m and a draught of 6.04 m.
 She is powered by four Wärtsilä 9L46C diesel engines which have a total power output of 37800 kW which can propel her at 22 kn.
 She has two bow thrusters, two stabilisers and twin rudders.
 With Mampaey quick release disc type towing hook.

 Service

 Pride of Hull was originally ordered as Pride of Rotterdam, along with a sister ship Pride of Hull on 24 January 1999 from Fincantieri, Italy to replace the aging and which had been operating the Hull – Rotterdam route since 1987.
 On 11 March 2001, Norstar suffered a major engine room fire and was subsequently withdrawn from service upon arrival at Zeebrugge.
-As a result of this, the MS Norsun was required to go into refit early for subsequent transfer to the Kingston upon Hull – Zeebrugge as had been planned.
+As a result of this, the Norsun was required to go into refit early for subsequent transfer to the Kingston upon Hull – Zeebrugge as had been planned.
 The Hull – Rotterdam route operated with one British and one Dutch crew, the Dutch crew being assigned to Pride of Rotterdam and the British to Pride of Hull, as a result, in March 2001, with Pride of Hull having already been completed the names of the two vessels were swapped so that she could enter service as Pride of Rotterdam with the Dutch crew.